 28. Student academic appeals committee

-(i) The following Standing Order shall apply to the hearing by the Student Academic Appeals Committee (the Committee) of an academic appeal by a student pursuant to Section 19.43 of the Statutes relating to (a) progression from one part of the programme of studies to the next; or (b) the outcome of examinations or formal course assessments; or (c) where a student who is dissatisfied with the level of attainment and has new and relevant information concerning matters which might have affected that student's performance.
+(i) The following Standing Order shall apply to the hearing by the Student Academic Appeals Committee (the Committee) of an academic appeal by a student pursuant to Section (8.4d) of the Ordinances relating to (a) progression from one part of the programme of studies to the next; or (b) the outcome of examinations or formal course assessments; or (c) where a student who is dissatisfied with the level of attainment and has new and relevant information concerning matters which might have affected that student's performance.

 (ii) The academic appeal procedure may be invoked where a student disagrees with the outcome of a review hearing held in accordance with Regulation 17 and wishes further evidence or procedural irregularities to be considered; and where, in accordance with Regulation 17.44, the Secretary to Senate deems there are sufficient grounds.

 (iii) No person who is or may be called to give evidence in the case or who has had a previous involvement with the case may serve on the Committee.

 (iv) The Secretary to Senate will appoint a Secretary to the Committee who will have no vote.